Get RICH or Die Scaling: Profitably Trading Inference Compute for Robustness: Introduction

 Motivating our hypothesis, we note test-time compute defenses leverage a provided specification that's aimed at thwarting attackers (see Section \ref{sec:background}), and compositional generalization \citep{keysers2019measuring} may allow models to consider and satisfy specifications (e.g. via reasoning) on adversarially OOD data.
 Even if attacks are white-box or multimodal, the \shortname suggests that exposure to components of attacked data at training time (e.g. via adversarial training) enables compositional generalization that unlocks the ability to follow security-promoting specifications on attacked data at inference time.

-We use vision language models (VLMs) with low, medium, and high degrees of adversarial training \citep{liu2024improved, schlarmann2024robustclip,wang2025double} to investigate the \shortname.
-While these models are not RL finetuned for reasoning, we find chain-of-thought (CoT) and other simple inference-compute strategies greatly raise their robustness, provided their initial robustness is high.
+To investigate the \shortname, we use vision language models (VLMs) with no/low, medium, and high degrees of adversarial training.
+We find chain-of-thought (CoT) and other simple inference-compute strategies greatly raise their robustness, provided their initial robustness is sufficiently high.
+We also study open-source reasoning VLMs to mirror the approach of \citet{zaremba2025trading}.

-Further supporting the \shortname, we find no robustness benefit of test compute in models without some initial robustness: even when we force defensive specifications to be met by pre-filling the model response, attacks succeed as easily as if there was no defensive specification or pre-filled response (see Table \ref{tab:attack_visual_prompt_injection}).
+Further supporting the \shortname, we find little to no robustness benefit of test compute in models without some initial robustness: even when we force model specifications to be met by pre-filling the model response, attacks succeed as easily as if there was no provided specification or pre-filled response (see Table \ref{tab:attack_visual_prompt_injection}).
 This indicates that a specification -- and presence of tokens consistent with it -- do not alone influence the attacker's success probability.
 Instead, instruction-following ability must generalize to the OOD data.
-Consistent with this, shrinking the attack budget to move attacked data closer to the training distribution of less-robust models (facilitating generalization of instruction following) causes inference compute to provide more benefits to such models (see Figure \ref{fig:loss_curves}, bottom).
+Consistent with this, shrinking the attack budget to move attacked data closer to the training data of less-robust models (facilitating generalization of instruction following) grants inference compute the ability to provide robustness benefits to such models (see Figure \ref{fig:loss_curves}, bottom).

 Our contributions are as follows.

 \begin{enumerate} \item We propose the RICH to explain inference compute's robustness effect, predicting a rich-get-richer dynamic: test compute adds more robustness to models that are already robust.